 But there are other variables to address so tell your potential roomie why you want to live with them.
 Are you just looking for someone to split living expenses, or are you looking for more of a friendship?
 Are you looking for a short-term arrangement, or someone you can live with for a while?
 Do your schedules conflict?
 You might not want to live with a smoker or someone who has pets – or maybe that’s exactly what you’re looking for.
 Tell your potential roommate all of this.
 If nothing else, tell them you think it would just be fun to live together.

 Don’t wait until the last minute to ask your roommate.
 They may already have arranged for somewhere else to live.

 Give yourself and your potential roommate some time.
 If you’re moving into your new apartment around the beginning of the school year, start asking in mid-summer.
 In any situation, give yourself and the other person time to leave their current living situation, move, and get settled in.
 You might have to work around their schedule, and that’s OK.

 Living with someone is different from just being friends with them.
 There are inevitable disagreements, and how you handle those can affect your friendship.
 Have you seen this person deal with conflict before?
 How did they handle it?
 If they’re the type to pick fights or hold grudges, you might not want to live with them.

 Prepare yourself for potential conflict as well.
 What happens when either of you comes up short on the rent or utilities one month?
 What if you want to leave before the lease is up, or they’re the one who wants to leave?
-You don’t have to go as far as writing a roommate contract; just having a plan for how to handle conflict ahead of time will help smooth over the rough patches.
+Who gets the bigger bedroom?
+You don’t have to go as far as writing a roommate contract, though you could; just having a plan for how to handle conflict ahead of time will help smooth over the rough patches.

 Most importantly, be a good roommate.
 Being courteous and respectful of your roommate’s time and space will avoid a lot of problems.